 Diapers – It goes without saying that the baby needs diapers and wipes.
 Bring enough of them and some spares.
 I tend to have 10 diapers for long-haul flights including times to get to and from the airport.

-If I travel with my husband we also bring a pack of diapers and spare formula in a checked bag.
+If I travel with my husband we also bring a pack of diapers (for the first day or two at the destination) and spare formula in a checked bag.

-If you’re traveling to places like Italian coast or Malta you can always buy more diapers, but in Bora Bora it’s best to bring your own (we actually ran out and while you can buy more it’s $$$).
+If you’re traveling to places like the Italian coast or Malta you can always buy more diapers, but in Bora Bora it’s best to bring your own but that’s something you can also pick up on a bigger island (we actually ran out in Bora Bora and still managed to buy some, but it was more $$$).

 Baby snacks – If your bub is old enough to eat, he will want snacks.
 Now, if you’re flying into the US you often cannot bring any berries and other small fruits, but teething waffles are always a good idea.
 The baby takes longer to work on them then on simple crunchies, so he’s occupied for longer periods of time.